ma8642/dna_mutation_mapper/README.md

 # dna_mutation_mapper
 Software that discovers and displays order of mutation patterns in Breast Cancer fragments

 This software was created over 10 weeks in the Schatz Lab at Cold Spring Harbor Laboratory.
 It is a DNA analysis and visualization algorithm using Python and Graphviz software.
 In order to create this software, I created a new Graph class that implemented nodes with start and end “ports” which better represents DNA fragments.
 The program is able to reveal a clear and detailed representation of the mutation process of a convoluted area in the HER2+ breast cancer genome by showing the "jumps" or structural variations as colorful paths that the user can trace with a finger.
-Please see abstract.txt and ALFORD.pdf for further details on project scope and impact.
+Please see abstract.pdf and ALFORD.pdf for further details on project scope and impact.

 My mentor for that summer, Maria Nattestad, has recently published an open-use, sophisticated DNA mapping software, SplitThreader (http://splitthreader.com/), which uses the same graph structure that we came up with, and ideas inspired by our discussions about my project.